archbardinexile/BGCL/DM-notes.md

 title: Dungeon Master's Notes
 ---

-The petrified dinosaur rider from Primal Antiqua, 744 PO, Miyoko, joined the Commission.

 ## **Manyshells**

 ### Anchorheart's Folly

 > *Lenna Madizos* was recalled from the Manyshells.
 Church clerics and paladins were sent in her place.
 She discovered the Church was requisitioning vast amounts of basilisk venom in preparation for a confrontation with Mallia. *Subira* tracked the venom to Rose Merryn’s Pre-Loved Goods in *Runnelstone*, a CSCA-occupied island close to *Mallia*.

-*Elyse* asked *Rose* to smuggle the basilisk venom in order to discover the CSCA's plans.
-Rose and *Subira* were captured by *Bhaldrom Anchorheart* during a pirate raid.
-The pirates set Runnelstone alight on the 23rd Inceptum as a distraction while they destroyed Rose's shop and the venom (the attack was ordered by Queen *Vasilissa*, in league with Anchorheart).
+> *Elyse* asked *Rose* to smuggle the basilisk venom to discover the CSCA's plans.
+Rose and *Subira* were captured by *Bhaldrom Anchorheart* when his fleet attacked Runnelstone.
+Rose's shop and the venom were destroyed.

-Anchorheart used his Tempest powers to conceal his attacking fleet in fog.
-The 6oS must track down the *Wrath of Umberlee* with the help of *Elyse* on the FTN Marley.

-Rumours suggest Anchorheart is looking for the stolen submarine to add to his fleet.
-Hence, *ABC* is posing as one of Anchorheart's crew.
-Tracking markers include:

-- Plundered CSCA vessels that contain loot and bodies of slaughtered crewmembers
-- Weather reports of sudden gusts and fog (ask Daniel the meteorologist on his island)
+The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart.

+Rose left a hidden message in her recording of the attack. **Follow fog.
+Find Daniel.**

+..-. --- .-.. .-.. --- .-- / ..-. --- --. / ..-. .. -. -.. / -.. .- -. .. . .-..

+Anchorheart bound a powerful water elemental to his ship, the *Umberlee's Wrath*.
+It shrouded his fleet in fog during the attack.
+To track the elemental, they can enlist the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.
+Bantonio may recognise the eye sigil on Daniel's ring—Loronath had the sigil tattooed on his chest.

+Daniel will ask the 6oS to drop magical buoys into the sea at regular intervals so he can track the water temperature.
+Once complete, Daniel can track the water elemental.

 Use **At Sea** encounter tables.
+- Plundered CSCA ships
+- A whale singing Lydia's song can lead the 6oS to another pillar underwater

+*ABC* is posing as one of Anchorheart's crew.

 The Wrath of Umberlee can be found sailing for the *Farwest Archipelago*.
 - If found at sea, the 6oS may choose to tail or attack.
 Anchorheart may recognise the Marley and threaten Elyse.
-- If successfully tailed or found at the Archipelago, Anchorheart prepares a raid on the Crosscut Circle base.
+- If successfully tailed or found at the Archipelago, Anchorheart prepares a raid on the *Crosscut Circle* base.

 Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
 He offers the Queen gemlock weapons, in exchange the Mallians force the CSCA out of the Manyshells.